 5.1.3 Rigid Mounting

-The machines shall be rigidly mounted to a surface with dimensions adequate for the machine type (for example by foot or flange fixed in accordance with the manufacturer's instructions).
+The machines shall be rigidly mounted to a surface with dimensions adequate for the machine type (for example, by foot or flange fixed in accordance with the manufacturer's instructions).
 The machine shall not be subject to additional mounting stresses from incorrect shimming or fasteners.

 5.2 Test Operating Conditions